Remote Operations service tasks

 π Remote SpJMSPush

 Description: This service task splits file into one or more messages, maps file metadata into JMS message attributes and sends JMS messages.
-These 2 triggers are associated with this service task:
+This service task is associated with:

 system_newfile_JMS-push β New File β triggered